Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 A requirement that might sound hard if you never tried it: you need to feel at home on a Linux computer.
 Lino is a web application framework.
 A typical Lino production site runs on a pure Debian VPS (see Set up a Lino production server).
 Lino itself does not require a specific operating system, but on a proprietary operating system you are likely to encounter problems that are not our business.
 Welcome to the world of Free Software :-)

-In case you don't believe that this requirement is actually a chance: Seth Kenlon shares 21 reasons why I think everyone should try Linux.
-If you hesitate about which Linux distribution to start with, we recommend Ubuntu.
-If you can't stop using MS-Windows as your primary OS right now, check out Windows Subsystem for Linux (WSL).
-See here or here.
+In case you don’t believe that this requirement is actually a chance: Seth Kenlon shares 21 reasons why I think everyone should try Linux.
+If you hesitate about which Linux distribution to start with, we recommend Ubuntu or Mint.
+If you can’t stop using MS-Windows as your primary OS right now, we recommend a dual-boot installation.
+Other options are Windows Subsystem for Linux (WSL) or VirtualBox.

 That’s why we assume that you have a computer with a Linux operating system at your disposal.